Daniel K. Inouye Solar Telescope: Instrumentation

 DKIST is expected to have five first-generation instruments.

 Visible Broadband Imager (VBI)

-The VBI is a diffraction-limited two-channel filtergraph each made of an interference filter and a digital scientific CMOS sensor camera that samples the image of the sun.
+The VBI is a diffraction-limited two-channel imager, with each path made of an interference filter and a digital scientific CMOS sensor camera that samples the image of the Sun.
 Each camera features 4k×4k pixels.
 The interference filters work as a band-pass filter that only transmits a selected wavelength range (i.e. color) of the sunlight.
 Four different interference filters are available in each channel that are mounted in a motorized fast-change filter wheel.